On-line predictive linear regression: Introduction

 \section{Introduction}

-Let $y_n$, $n=1,2,\ldots$, be the sequence of response variables to be predicted and let $\mathbf{x}_n=(x_{n,1},\ldots,x_{n,K})$, $n=1,2,\ldots$, be the corresponding vectors of explanatory variables.
+Let $y_n$, $n=1,2,\ldots$, be the sequence of response variables to be predicted, and let $\mathbf{x}_n=(x_{n,1},\ldots,x_{n,K})$, $n=1,2,\ldots$, be the corresponding vectors of explanatory variables.
 The standard assumption of linear regression analysis is that the explanatory vectors $\mathbf{x}_n$ are deterministic and

-where $\alpha$ is an unknown coefficient, $\boldsymbol{\beta}\in\bbbr^K$ is an unknown vector of coefficients and $\xi_n$, $n=1,2,\ldots$, are IID (independent and identically distributed) normal random variables with mean $0$ and variance $\sigma^2>0$ (we will write $\xi_n\sim N(0,\sigma^2)$).
-The model (\ref{eq:GL1}) will be called the \emph{Gauss linear model} (following Seal's \citeyear{seal:1967} suggestion).
+where $\alpha$ is an unknown coefficient, $\boldsymbol{\beta}\in\bbbr^K$ is an unknown vector of coefficients, and $\xi_n$, $n=1,2,\ldots$, are IID (independent and identically distributed) Gaussian random variables with mean $0$ and unknown variance $\sigma^2>0$ (we will write $\xi_n\sim N(0,\sigma^2)$).
+The model (\ref{eq:GL1}) will be called the \emph{Gauss linear model}.
+It is the standard textbook model.

-The standard classes of problems associated with the Gauss linear model are parameter estimation, testing hypotheses about parameters, and prediction; in this paper we will be concerned only with prediction. \ifWP \blue{(As one of our models, the de Finetti model, is non-parametric, prediction is all that we can hope to be able to do.)} \fi In \S\ref{sec:on-lineI} we formally introduce the on-line prediction protocol, with a more detailed discussion postponed to \S\ref{sec:on-lineII}.
-In \S\ref{sec:GL} we note an important advantage of the on-line protocol: the true responses fall outside the standard prediction intervals independently for different observations; in combination with the law of large numbers this implies that their frequency of error is approximately equal to the nominal significance level.
-In \S\ref{sec:compression} this result is stated for a wide class of models and a wide class of prediction strategies.
+The standard classes of problems associated with the Gauss linear model are parameter estimation, testing hypotheses about parameters, and prediction.
+In this paper we will be concerned only with prediction, mainly in the form of prediction intervals rather than point predictions.
+(It is natural to concentrate on prediction as one of the models that we consider, the IID model, is non-parametric.)

 A major drawback of the Gauss linear model is that the corresponding prediction intervals are uninformative (i.e., coincide with the whole real line) unless the number of observations exceeds the number of parameters.
 The responses of a complex system cannot be realistically expected to be modelled using a small number of parameters, whereas the number of observations can be very limited.
-Sometimes realistic models will be non-parametric, effectively involving infinitely many parameters (as in \S\ref{sec:exchangeability}).
-In \S\ref{sec:compression} we state a result (theorem \ref{thm:2}) suggesting that the Gauss linear model is too restrictive to permit informative prediction intervals in such cases.
+This motivates consideration of three other models in this paper, none of which requires that the number of observations should exceed the number of parameters.